 They are great chilled and will last out of the fridge for a couple of hours.
 Over time they will get a little mushy and start to lose their liquid.
 They will be best served quickly.

-After you have tried these you may, like me, be hooked on the boozy little berries.
+After you have tried these, they may quickly become an asbolute favorite.
 There are so many other variations to try!

 Can you imagine throwing these babies in a blender and then a popsicle mold?
 Oh boy, summertime deliciousness.